tristanlatr/WPWatcher/README.md

 # Whether not sending emails
 send_email_report=No

+# Wheter to include warnings in the reports Alerts
+# If set to No, no reports will be sent if WPScan find only warnings
+#     and always_send_reports=No
+send_warnings=Yes

+# Wheter to include Informations in the reports
+send_infos=Yes

 # If set to yes, will send reports even is they is alert.
 # Use with verbose=yes to send complete wpscan output by email all the time
 # Will send emails even if wpscan exited with non zero status code